Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 Creating a custom node renderer is as simple as mimicking sigma's built-in renderers.
 Here is the default [node renderer](https://github.com/jacomyal/sigma.js/blob/master/src/renderers/canvas/sigma.canvas.nodes.def.js) and can be expressed in a simpler way as follows and accepts three arguments:

-* *node*: the node object to render.
+* *node* the node object to render.
-* *context*: the canvas context used by the macro-renderer.
+* *context* the canvas context used by the macro-renderer.
-* *settings*: the sigma instance's settings merged with the macro-renderer's ones.
+* *settings* the sigma instance's settings merged with the macro-renderer's ones.

 ```js
 sigma.canvas.nodes.def = function(node, context, settings) {